wrhall/wrhall.github.io/_posts/2013-09-06-merge-sort.markdown

 As well, `Array#<<` is equivalent to an `append` method in other languages: it adds the element to the right of the `<<` to the back end of the array.
 [You can read the docs here](http://www.ruby-doc.org/core-2.0.0/Array.html#method-i-3C-3C)

-Finally, the complete code can be found here: https://gist.github.com/wrhall/6467755
+Finally, the complete code can be found in [this gist](https://gist.github.com/wrhall/6467755)